ICAMS/Kanapy/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-kanapy could always use more documentation, whether as part of the
+Kanapy could always use more documentation, whether as part of the
 official kanapy docs, in docstrings, or even on the web in blog posts,
-articles, and such.
+articles, and alike.

 Submit Feedback
 ~~~~~~~~~~~~~~~